 In Oliver Twist, Charles Dickens describes urban slum life and the corrupting effects of adults like Fagin on innocent youths.67 Stephen Crane depicts the tribulations of children with his portrayal of a young girl forced into prostitution in Maggie: A Girl of the Streets.68 There is little doubt that their descriptions are reasonably reflective of the times.
-Similarly, Mark Twain's The Adventures of Tom Sawyer and The Adventures of Huckleberry Finn seemingly reflect youthful adventure and misbehavior in the rural Midwest during the late 1800s.69 Indeed, Twain may have been the first to identify a link between child maltreatment and delinquency (see Chapter 9) when he wrote about Huck running away after being beaten by Pap.70 For Dickens, Crane, and Twain, juvenile delinquents are seen as being led astray by either corrupt adults or their own benign failures.
+Similarly, Mark Twain's The Adventures of Tom Sawyer and The Adventures of Huckleberry Finn reflect youthful adventure and misbehavior in the rural Midwest during the late 1800s.69 Indeed, Twain may have been the first to identify a link between child maltreatment and delinquency (see Chapter 7) when he wrote about Huck running away after being beaten by Pap.70 For Dickens, Crane, and Twain, juvenile delinquents are led astray by either corrupt adults or their own benign failures.

-Portrayals of juvenile delinquency in early twentieth-century American literature often focus on the immortalizing effects of the pursuit of wealth, as in Theodore Dreiser's An American Tragedy.71 In addition, the teenage drinking, gang fighting, and sexual pursuits of Studs Lonigan in a trilogy of novels written by James Farrell in the 1930s suggest juvenile delinquency is generally a product of ethnic and lower-class socialization.
+Portrayals of juvenile delinquency in early twentieth-century American literature often focus on the demoralizing effects of the pursuit of wealth, as in Theodore Dreiser's An American Tragedy.
+In addition, the teenage drinking, gang fighting, and sexual pursuits of Studs Lonigan in a trilogy of novels written by James Farrell in the 1930s suggests juvenile delinquency is a product of ethnic and lower-class socialization.
 In the novels, such activities are considered a normal part of life for a young boy growing up on the South Side of Chicago.

 Another book written in the 1920s emphasizes the contribution of poverty and racial discrimination in the creation of juvenile delinquency.
-Richard Wright's Black Boy, an autobiographical account of Wright's childhood in the South, suggests that lying, drinking, torturing and killing animals, and stealing are all adaptive mechanisms used to distract one from the painful conditions imposed by the formal and informal rules of the Jim Crow South.72
+Richard Wright's Black Boy suggests that lying, drinking, torturing and killing animals, and stealing might all be adaptive mechanisms used to distract one from the painful conditions imposed by the formal and informal rules of the Jim Crow South.72

 The images of juvenile delinquency in literature of the 1940s and 1950s also reflect public concerns of the period.
-Novels such as The Amboy Dukes, The Golden Spike, and The Cool World represent new concerns over urban gangs and youthful drug addiction.73 Evan Hunter's The Blackboard Jungle describes a growing loss of control in inner-city high schools,74 while the notion of middle-class delinquency was introduced in J. D. Salinger's The Catcher in the Rye.75 The novels written in these two decades suggest an increased concern with the problems of youth in general, not just with the social and economic conditions that foster delinquency.76
+Novels such as The Amboy Dukes, The Golden Spike, and The Cool World depict new concerns about urban gangs and youthful drug addiction.
+Evan Hunter's The Blackboard Jungle describes a growing loss of control in inner-city high schools, 74 while middle-class delinquency was introduced in J. D. Salinger's The Catcher in the Rye.
+The novels written in these two decades suggest an increased concern with the problems of youth in general, not just with the social and economic conditions that foster delinquency.
+76

-In the late twentieth and early twenty-first centuries, in a series of seven books, J. K. Rowling introduced readers to the prodigal delinquent Harry Potter, who stirred fear among many adults with his use of witchcraft to fight evil, which they believed would have a negative effect on their children.77 Opponents of Rowling's books feared that they would lead children to believe that occult and witchcraft were acceptable and legitimate means of dealing with adversity.
-Many of those opposed to the Harry Potter series tried to ban these books from school classrooms and libraries; legal challenges to their placement in schools have occurred in at least 13 states.78 Ultimately, each of these attempts failed when lower courts cited the earlier ruling of the U.S. Supreme Court in Island Trees School District v.
+In the late twentieth and early twenty-first centuries, in a series of seven books, J. K. Rowling introduced readers to the prodigal delinquent Harry Potter, who stirred fear among many adults with his use of witchcraft to fight evil, which they believed would have a negative effect on their children.77 Opponents of Rowling's books feared that they would lead children to believe that occult and witchcraft were acceptable and legitimate.
+In fact, those opposed to the Harry Potter series tried to ban these books from school classrooms and libraries; there have been legal challenges to the books in at least 13 states.78 To date, all of these attempts have failed: Lower courts have cited the ruling of the U.S. Supreme Court in Island Trees School District v.
 Pico (1982), stating that it is a violation of the First Amendment to ban books from school libraries.79

-Clearly, as time has passed, not only has literature painted a picture of delinquency that reflected the beliefs of the public at large, but it also has proved instrumental in molding, shaping, and creating those beliefs.
+As this brief summary suggests, as time passed, not only did literature paint a picture of delinquency that reflected the beliefs of the public at large, but it was also instrumental in molding, shaping, and creating those beliefs.